nineflowAmin/daniel-kereama.github.io/_posts/2025-12-14-telemetry-from-the-dream-cycle.md

 ### The Truth
 The system is "Curious."

-We measured memory maturity using `reinforcement_count`—the number of times a wisdom node has been independently discovered and merged.
+We measured memory maturity using reinforcement metrics—the number of times a knowledge node has been independently discovered and merged.
 Is the Lattice a repository of ancient wisdom, or a child mapping the world?

 **/* TELEMETRY: Memory Maturity Stages */**